 Doctors preparing for PLAB 1 usually follow the same course as everyone else – same online question banks, repeated again and again.
 Variety is key.
 Of course use the question banks – they are a key focus for revision but don’t neglect the other things out there.
 There are loads of great PLAB 1 resources available, each giving you a different spin on question types and learning areas.
 You don’t need to buy them – pick one or two that suit your own style.
-We produce audio and video training for this very need – so doctors can find what suits them.
+We produce online, audio, flash card and mock exam training for this very need – so doctors can find what suits them.
 Variety is key to success – discard monotony.

 6) Make time pressure work for you.

 It is always nice to prepare and practice questions in the comfort of your own home, in your own time, with the luxury of regular breaks.
 The exam however is not so nice.
 Practice recreating time pressure – give yourself 30 minutes to answer X number of questions, one hour to go through X number of topics, three hours to do a full ‘mock’ etc – the unique pressure of a ticking time-bomb makes you think differently.
 Being a doctor constantly reminds you of the need for speedy decisions and good time management – this is definitely tested in PLAB 1.
 Don’t experience time pressure for the first time on the day itself.